grackle-project/grackle/doc/source/Python.rst

    ~/grackle $ pip install --group dev

-The above command will install the dependencies independently of Pygrackle.
+The above command will install the dependencies independently of Gracklepy.
-To install these dependencies at the same time as Pygrackle, you can replace last line of the :ref:`pygrackle installation instructions <install-pygrackle>` with:
+To install these dependencies at the same time as Gracklepy, you can replace last line of the :ref:`gracklepy installation instructions <install-gracklepy>` with:

 .. code-block:: shell-session